How to measure blood pressure?

 When to check blood pressure?

-If you’re using a blood pressure monitor on your doctor’s advice, he or she should tell you when to take readings.
+If you’re using a blood pressure checker on your doctor’s advice, he or she should tell you when to take readings.
 As a rule, though, you should take them at the same time of day on each occasion, so you’re comparing like with like.

 Bupa (2018).
 High blood pressure.
 Retrieved from www.bupa.co.uk/health-information/heart-blood-circulation/high-blood-pressure-hypertension